lillo/dpwim-course/README.md

 **Office hours**: contact me by e-mail

-**Note that this page contains only the programming exercises,  all the material of the course is available on the Moodle page at** TBA
+**Note that this page contains only the programming exercises,  all the material of the course is available on the Moodle page at** <https://e-l.unifi.it/course/view.php?id=37975>

 ## Course description